Lorti/manu.ninja/_posts/2016-02-09-notes-from-topconf-linz-2016.md

 [Slides](http://de.slideshare.net/x00mario/an-abusive-relationship-with-angularjs)

+* AngularJS extends the attack surface dramatically.
+Many sites still use older versions, as updating is unnecessary difficult, largely due to frequent API changes.

 * Sandbox bypasses exist for every version of AngularJS, including 1.5.0.

 * _Content Security Policy_ can be bypassed when applications use Google's CDN.
 If it is whitelisted a collision check implemented in AngularJS 1.2.15 enables a downgrade attack.

 * Mario was able to attack the code base itself by issuing a [pull request](https://github.com/angular/angular.js/issues/10779) for an apparent "bug", enabling cross-site scripting via the `attributeName` and `attributeType` SVG attributes.

-* AngularJS (especially old versions) extends the attack surface dramatically.
-Many sites still use older versions, as updating is unnecessary difficult, largely due frequent API changes.